gabrieleteotino/homecloud/terraform-notes.md

 On the next terraform plan and terraform apply the state will be moved into the module.
 **Double check** terraform plan, no resource will need any change, only state.

+When the state move is finished the __moved__ instructions could be removed.
+If there are other users that could have used that module it is better to leave them there.